 Short for Personal Computer Memory Card International Association, PCMCIA is a trade association founded in 1989 that is responsible for the ongoing development of the PCMCIA standard.
 PCMCIA cards are hardware interfaces that are slightly bigger than a standard credit card and enable additional functionality for laptop computers and portable devices.

 If you're familiar with expansion cards in desktop computers, you can think of a PCMCIA card as an expansion card for a laptop.
-The first picture to the right is an example of a PCMCIA card inserted into the bottom slot of the computer.
+The first picture is an example of a PCMCIA card inserted into the bottom slot of the computer.
 The second image is an example of a PCMCIA SMC EZ Card 10/100 wireless network card, which enables a laptop computer or another portable device to connect to a wireless network.

 PCMCIA is also jokingly the backronym "people can't memorize computer industry acronyms" because of how many different computer acronyms there are.